 The Tintern Abbey was founded in 1131 by Walter de Clare, Lord of Chepstow.
-It was the second Cistercian convent in Britain, and the first in Wales.
+Walter had family ties to William, Bishop of Winchester, who founded the oldest Cistercian convent in Britain in Waverley, which is why he probably decided to bring the monks of this rule.
+Tintern was the second Cistercian convent in Britain and the first in Wales.
 Monks came from the monastery of L’Aumône, diocese of Chartres in France.
 They acted according to the rule of Saint Benedict, and their main, strict rules were: obedience, poverty, chastity, silence, prayer and work.

 Many lands on both sides of the Wye River were given to the abbey.
 They were divided into agricultural units or granges, where local people worked and provided services.
 By the end of the 13th century, the abbey already had over 3,000 acres of arable land and almost 3,000 sheep.
 The most generous donors of the abbey was Roger Bigod III, Lord of Chepstow.
 Thanks to him in 1269 the monumental rebuilding of the abbey church began.

 The first monastery buildings, probably still wooden, began to arise shortly after the arrival of the first monks to Tintern.
 When the position of the abbey was secured and the community of brothers began to grow, it became necessary to build more durable buildings.
-Probably the first romanesque church was built until the mid-twelfth century.
+Probably the first Romanesque church was built until the mid-twelfth century, in the days of the energetic abbot Henry, a reformed former thief.
 During this period, work on the monastery buildings was certainly advanced, and in its original shape it was completed before the beginning of the 13th century.
 Construction work in the monastery practically never stop.
-In the 20s or 30s of the 13th century, the gothic rebuilding of the refectory, the entire north and east wing began, and around the mid-13th century the modernization of the west wing and cloisters continued.
+In the 20s or 30s of the 13th century, the Gothic rebuilding of the refectory, the entire north and east wing began, and around the mid-13th century the modernization of the west wing and cloisters continued.
 In the second half of the thirteenth century, the most significant new building was the infirmary, initially situated slightly further, intended for the sick and old monks.
-During this period, work was already underway on a new magnificent gothic church, built during the reign of Abbot John since 1269.
+During this period, work was already underway on a new magnificent Gothic church, built during the reign of Abbot John since 1269.
 Its construction began from the eastern part, next to the older temple, so that it could perform liturgical functions during the long construction process.
 When around 1288 the chancel and southern transept were completed, masses could already take place in the new church, and the old one could begin to be gradually demolished to make room for the new nave and the northern transept, with old stones used in the further construction of the new temple.
-Ultimately, the gothic reconstruction of the church ended at the beginning of the fourteenth century, although work on the expansion of various parts of the monastery continued with varying intensity until the until the end of the 15th century.
+Ultimately, the Gothic reconstruction of the church ended at the beginning of the fourteenth century, although work on the expansion of various parts of the monastery continued with varying intensity until the until the end of the 15th century.
 At that time, the great abbey could house about twenty monks and fifty lay brothers.

 Eight years after the foundation of the abbey, the monks from Tintern were sent to found a daugher house in Kingswood, Gloucestershire.
-Another daugher house became the Little Tintern (Tintern Parva) in Ireland, erected on the initiative of William Marshal, Lord Chepstow and Pembroke, who in 1201 was caught off the coast of Ireland by a storm and because for fear of life vowed to establish a new convent there.
+Another daugher house became in 1203 the Little Tintern (Tintern Parva) in Ireland (county Wexford), erected on the initiative of William Marshal, Lord Chepstow and Pembroke, who in 1201 was caught off the coast of Ireland by a storm and because for fear of life vowed to establish a new convent there.

 Tintern was one of the few Welsh abbeys that avoided the destruction caused by the wars of Edward II.
 Undoubtedly this was due to the fact that it occupied a remote, isolated place.
 All we know is that Edward II stayed in the abbey for two nights in 1326, when he fled Roger Mortimer’s army.
 In the mid-fourteenth century, the abbey was experiencing difficulties due to lack of people, extinct due to the “black death”, and at the beginning of the fifteenth century financial problems emerged, as a result of the Welsh uprising of Owain Glyndŵr.
 The convent saved itself with the money from the pilgrims’ donations, who came to the abbey, as in its chapel there was a statue of the Our Lady, which, as the pilgrims thought, possessed miraculous powers.